Nagano Electric Railway

 The Nagano Electric Railway (長野電鉄, Nagano Dentetsu) is a private railway based in Nagano, Japan.
 The company and its line are commonly referred to as Nagaden (長電).
 It originally operated three lines, but only the Nagano Line between Nagano — Suzaka — Shinshū-Nakano — Yudanaka remains in service.
-Nagaden makes a 1.1% investment in Shinano Railway.
+Nagaden owns a 1.1% stake in Shinano Railway.

 Operations

 The Nagano Line has frequent local and express services.
 It is a major route for commuter traffic in Nagano, and also serves as a link for tourists going to the town of Obuse, the hot springs at Yudanaka, and the ski resorts at Shiga Kōgen.

 At limited times throughout the year, there are special reserve round-trip trains between Nagano and Obuse several nights a week in which customers are served a local, specially-made bento and drink local alcohol.
 For example, on select evenings in March and April, local nihonshu.
 At other seasons, a beer train on the same route is available.
 In addition, a wine-tasting train from Nagano to Yudanaka or Yudanaka to Nagano is available on select Saturdays throughout the year.